-- B. A random sample of approximately 25 voluntary and ceded referrals from the SIU Quarterly Activity Log pertaining to claims or underwriting is selected.
+B. A random sample of 25 voluntary and ceded referrals from the SIU Quarterly Activity Log pertaining to claims or underwriting is selected.
 Files are reviewed to determine the ability of the staff to recognize potentially fraudulent claims and the quality of the SIU investigations.
 In addition, CAR reviews the accuracy of the savings reported to CAR.
 An examination of the effectiveness of the carriers' fraud screening and the SIU referral process has been incorporated into the biennial Claims Reviews.
-Cases will be evaluated on the quality of investigation, timeliness of investigation, resolution, statutory requirements, and accuracy of savings. - C. Rule 10 requires that the SC's SIU investigate suspicious circumstances surrounding underwriting, rating and premium issues.
-Also that a claim shall not be investigated by the SIU solely on the basis that the claim arises from a ceded policy.
-Additionally, Rule 10.C. requires the SC to conduct an audit of a representative sample of policies to verify garaging and policy facts.
-The SIU relevant components are included in the Commercial Claims Performance Standards Report and SIU Evaluation.
-This report is considered by the Compliance and Operations Committee upon completion.
+Cases will be evaluated on the quality of investigation, timeliness of investigation, resolution, statutory requirements, and accuracy of savings.